paveljurca/notes/sber/a.md

 .

-The more pointless the task, the higher the pay / Peter Flemming
+The more pointless the task, the higher the pay / Peter Fleming

 .